Lollipop (Lil Wayne song)

-"Lollipop" is a song by American rapper Lil Wayne, issued as the lead single from his sixth studio album, Tha Carter III.
-The track posthumously features vocals from American singer Static Major and was produced by Deezle and Jim Jonsin.
-It heavily utilizes the Auto-Tune vocal effect.
-The song was released digitally on March 13, 2008.
+"Lollipop" is a song by American rapper and singer Lil Wayne posthumously featuring fellow American singer Static Major.
+A dirty rap song with hip house, trap and R&B elements, it was released on March 13, 2008 as the lead single from the former's sixth studio album Tha Carter III.
+The track, which heavily utilizes the Auto-Tune vocal effect, was produced by American record producers Deezle and Jim Jonsin.
+A remixed version with a guest appearance from American rapper Kanye West, as well as featuring new verses from Lil Wayne, was released as a bonus track for the album on iTunes.

-"Lollipop" is Lil Wayne and Static Major's most successful single to date, spending five non-consecutive weeks atop the Billboard Hot 100 chart.
-Static Major died on February 25, 2008, approximately two weeks before the song's release, making it the eighth to hit number one after the death of a credited artist.
-There are various versions of the song.
-The single was certified Diamond by the RIAA for selling ten million units in the United States and was ranked the number one hip hop song of 2008 by MTV.
+"Lollipop" became the most successful song by both artists, as it spent five non-consecutive weeks atop the US Billboard Hot 100.
+Static Major died on February 25, 2008, approximately two weeks before the song's release, making it the eighth song to peak the chart after the death of a credited artist.
+It received diamond certification by the Recording Industry Association of America (RIAA) for selling ten million units in the United States and was ranked the number one hip hop song of 2008 by MTV.
 The song reached number one on the 2008 issue of Notarized by BET.
 The song was ranked at number five on Rolling Stone's list of the 100 Best Songs of 2008.
 With 9.1 million copies sold as of January 2009, "Lollipop" was named 2008's best-selling digital single worldwide by IFPI.

 Music video

-The music video was directed by Gil Green and filmed in Las Vegas at Gavin Maloof's residence on December 31, 2007.
+The music video for the song was directed by Gil Green and filmed in Las Vegas at Gavin Maloof's residence on December 31, 2007.
+He also filmed at 1700 East Flamingo Road in Las Vegas.
 The video premiered via BET's Access Granted on March 12, 2008.
 It also reached number one on TRL in April on MTV.

 The limousine that Wayne and Static get into at the start of the video is based on an International XT pickup truck.

 The video is the most-viewed video on Music Choice's video on demand service.

 Jim Jonsin, Tyga, Jay Rock, Birdman and Mack 10 make cameos in the video.

 The final frame of the video is a picture of Static praying with the words "In memory of Stephen "Static Major" Garrett".